 The actual amount you may get depends on:

-- the overall level of your partner or civil partner's NICs
+- the overall level of your partner or civil partner's National Insurance contributions

 - your age at the time of his or her death

-If relevant, when your Widowed Parent’s Allowance stops, and this is within 52 weeks of your bereavement, you may be able to get Bereavement Allowance.
+If your Widowed Parent’s Allowance stops within 52 weeks of your bereavement, you may be able to get Bereavement Allowance.
 This will depend on your age at the time you were bereaved.

 How Bereavement Allowance is paid